B204L/Arduino-Projector-Controls/README.md

 # Arduino-Projector-Controls
-A simplie and cheap way to send commands to your projector using RS232
+A simple and cheap way to send commands to your projector using RS232